 Ordinary messaging is still a major part of communications.
-You may not believe, but SMS was the most used data service in the world in 2017, according to Nielsen, and over 4.2 billion people text worldwide (MBA Online).
+You may not believe it, but SMS was the most used data service in the world in 2017, according to Nielsen, and over 6 billion SMS messages are sent every day just in the US.
 Having a fast and easy to use messaging application can help in many ways.
-To find that perfect app, the blog post covers Google Messages vs Samsung Messages.
+The blog post explores the both and covers: Google Messages vs Samsung Messages.

-A pure Android device comes with Google Messages, also known as Android Messages, and Samsung devices come with Samsung Messages, which is limited to Samsung mobiles as the app is not available to download.
-Google Messages can be installed on most of the Android devices.
+A pure Android device comes with Google Messages, also known as Android Messages, and Samsung devices come with Samsung Messages.
+Samsung Messages is limited to Samsung mobiles, whereas Google Messages can be installed on most of the Android devices.

-Both offer a dark theme, but the problem with Samsung Messages is, it relies on mobile’s night mode.
+Both offer the dark theme, but the problem with Samsung Messages is, it relies on mobile’s night mode.
 We don’t have a separate option to enable the app’s dark theme.
+If your phone doesn’t offer the dark theme, then Samsung Messages will be in the light theme.
 Google Messages, on the other hand, comes with a dark theme.

 This is one of the prominent rounds of Google Messages vs Samsung Messages, as the more features you get, the better.
-Both support many things to send in a message.
-The below table shows the combined features with which supports what.
+Both support many options to send in a message.
+The below table shows the combined features with which app supports what.

 |Feature||Google Messages||Samsung Messages|

 Out of 16 elements, Google Messages supports 11, whereas Samsung Messages 12.